ibm-cloud-docs/containers/cs_tutorials_istio.md

 When you deploy BookInfo, Envoy sidecar proxies are injected as containers into your app microservices' pods before the microservice pods are deployed.
 Istio uses an extended version of the Envoy proxy to mediate all inbound and outbound traffic for all microservices in the service mesh.
 For more about Envoy, see the [Istio documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/concepts/what-is-istio/overview.html#envoy).

 1. Deploy the BookInfo app.
-The `kube-inject` command adds Envoy to the `bookinfo.yaml` file and uses this updated file to deploy the app.
 When the app microservices deploy, the Envoy sidecar is also deployed in each microservice pod.

    ```
    kubectl apply -f samples/bookinfo/kube/bookinfo.yaml